What are the pros and cons of hostels?

 Cons of Staying in a Hostel

 I hope I’ve been able to show you there are many pros to staying in a hostel.
-But, I want to be honest and also share the downsides to staying in hostels and reasons you might decide not to.
+But, I want to be honest and also share the disadvantages of staying in hostels and reasons you might decide not to.

 1. Inconsiderate Roommates Can Ruin Your Stay

-One of the biggest cons of staying in a hostel is the possibility of having inconsiderate roommates.
+One of the biggest disadvantages of staying in a hostel is the possibility of having inconsiderate roommates.

 If you have stayed in a hostel before, you probably know what I am talking about.